kevintpeng/Learn-Something-Every-Day/UWaterloo/CS462-Formal-Languages-and-Parsing.md

 - again, first convert to Chomsky Normal Form `A -> α . β`, where we add a dot to mark "everything before this point has been derived, AKA has a parse tree"
 - bottom-up parsing algorithm, using a table to store intermediate results
 - each table entry `M[i][j]` is a set of production rules `A -> α . β` where `α` is a nonterminal that expands to a derivation of `w`<sub>i,j</sub> (substring from i to j) and also the start symbol `S` derives `w`<sub>0,i</sub>` .
 A`

+### Knuth NFA
 - the subword that is derived by the some nonterminal is a **handle**.
-At each step of the algorithm, a handle is replaced by a nonterminal based on some production rule.
+At each step of the algorithm, a handle is replaced by a nonterminal based on some item (a production rule augmented with a dot . symbol).
 - for some grammars, there are multiple handles for a partially parsed word, but LR(0) grammars are defined so that there is only ever one handle.
 This is how LR(0) grammars are parsable in linear time.
 From cs444, we think about this as representable as a DFA, so it has linear runtime.
+- "What makes LR(0) parsing work is Knuth’s amazing observation that the set of items valid for viable prefix γ can be computed by a finite automaton."
+- the Knuth NFA's language is the set of all viable prefixes, and states are the different items (production rules augmented with the dot . )
+  - the Knuth NFA is also used to define the set of valid items for every viable prefix (and a valid item is used to replace some handle with a nonterminal).
+  - we say an item `A -> α . β` is valid for a viable prefix if there is a (rightmost) derivation (from the start symbol) `S derives δαβw` and `δα` is a viable prefix from the Knuth NFA (where δ,α,β, are terminals or non terminals and w is a subword).